 The vacant and derelict land survey is undertaken annually to establish the extent and state of vacant and derelict land in Scotland and the amount of land that has been rehabilitated since the previous survey.

 The main purpose of the survey is to provide a national data source to inform the programme of rehabilitation and reuse of vacant and derelict sites.
-Visit the Government website to see the Scottish vacant and derelict land survey 2020.
+Visit the Government website to see the Scottish Vacant and Derelict Land Survey 2022

 Town centre footfall

 Town centre footfall surveys are carried out annually to monitor changes in pedestrian footfall, a key indicator of town centre vitality.
-Download the Footfall report 2020
+Download the Footfall reports for 2021 and 2022

 Village services audit